RachaelAsasira/RachaelAsasira/README.md

 📚 Dual Perspective: Bridging the gap between software development and financial principles.

 🤝 Let's Connect: Open to collaborations and discussions.
-Reach out at YourEmail@example.com.

 Let's innovate at the intersection of tech and finance! 🚀